wodo-platform/wodo-nodejs-persistence/README.md

 By default, GitHub Packages publishes a package in the GitHub repository you specify in the name field of the package.json file.
 For example, you would publish a package named @my-org/test to the my-org/test GitHub repository.
 You can set up the scope mapping for your project using either a local .npmrc file in the project or using the publishConfig option in the package.json.
 GitHub Packages only supports scoped npm packages.
 Scoped packages have names with the format of @owner/name.
 Scoped packages always begin with an @ symbol.
 You may need to update the name in your package.json to use the scoped name.
 For example, "name": "@codertocat/hello-world-npm".

-Version in the package.json file should match with the release tag version while releasing the proejct on the github
+Version in the package.json file should match with the release tag version while releasing the proejct on the github.
+It should be imcreased or changed in every release.

 ##  Adding wodo-nodejs-persistance dependency to other projects